ahmedfgad/GeneticAlgorithmPython/README.md

 # GeneticAlgorithmPython: Building Genetic Algorithm in Python

-[This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for building the genetic algorithm and optimizing machine learning algorithms.
+[This project](https://github.com/ahmedfgad/GeneticAlgorithmPython) is part of [PyGAD](https://pypi.org/project/pygad) which is an open-source Python 3 library for building genetic algorithms and optimizing machine learning algorithms.

-Check documentation of the [GeneticAlgorithmPython](https://github.com/ahmedfgad/GeneticAlgorithmPython) project in the PyGAD's documentation: https://pygad.readthedocs.io/en/latest/README_pygad_ReadTheDocs.html
+Check the [GeneticAlgorithmPython project documentation](https://github.com/ahmedfgad/GeneticAlgorithmPython) project in PyGAD's documentation: https://pygad.readthedocs.io/en/latest/README_pygad_ReadTheDocs.html

 [![Downloads](https://pepy.tech/badge/pygad)](https://pepy.tech/project/pygad)

 ![PYGAD-LOGO](https://user-images.githubusercontent.com/16560492/101267295-c74c0180-375f-11eb-9ad0-f8e37bd796ce.png)

 [PyGAD](https://pypi.org/project/pygad) supports different types of crossover, mutation, and parent selection.
-[PyGAD](https://pypi.org/project/pygad) allows different types of problems to be optimized using the genetic algorithm by customizing the fitness function.
+[PyGAD](https://pypi.org/project/pygad) allows different types of problem to be optimized, using genetic algorithms, by customizing the fitness function.

-The library is under active development and more features are added regularly.
+The library is under active development, and more features are added regularly.
 If you want a feature to be supported, please check the **Contact Us** section to send a request.

 # Donation

-You can donate via [Open Collective](https://opencollective.com/pygad): [opencollective.com/pygad](https://opencollective.com/pygad).
+You can donate using [Open Collective](https://opencollective.com/pygad): [opencollective.com/pygad](https://opencollective.com/pygad).

-To donate using PayPal, use either this link: [paypal.me/ahmedfgad](https://paypal.me/ahmedfgad) or the e-mail address ahmed.f.gad@gmail.com.
+To donate using PayPal, use either [this link: paypal.me/ahmedfgad](https://paypal.me/ahmedfgad), or the e-mail address <tt><u>ahmed.f.gad@gmail.com</u></tt>.

 # Tutorial Project

-**IMPORTANT** If you are coming for the code of the tutorial titled  [**Genetic Algorithm Implementation in Python**](https://www.linkedin.com/pulse/genetic-algorithm-implementation-python-ahmed-gad), then it has been moved to the [Tutorial Project](https://github.com/ahmedfgad/GeneticAlgorithmPython/tree/master/Tutorial Project) directory on 06 May 2020.
+> **IMPORTANT**: If you're looking for code from the tutorial "[**Genetic Algorithm Implementation in Python**](https://www.linkedin.com/pulse/genetic-algorithm-implementation-python-ahmed-gad)", then it was moved to [Tutorial Project](https://github.com/ahmedfgad/GeneticAlgorithmPython/tree/master/Tutorial Project) on 06 May 2020.

 # Installation

 To install [PyGAD](https://pypi.org/project/pygad), simply use pip to download and install the library from [PyPI](https://pypi.org/project/pygad) (Python Package Index).
-The library lives a PyPI at this page https://pypi.org/project/pygad.
+[There is a PyPI library page, also](https://pypi.org/project/pygad).

-For Windows, issue the following command:
+For Windows, run the following command:

 ```python
 pip install pygad
 ```

-For Linux and Mac, replace `pip` by use `pip3` because the library only supports Python 3.
+For Linux and Mac, make sure to use `pip3`, because the library only supports Python 3, and so `pip` won't work.

 ```python
 pip3 install pygad
 ```

-PyGAD is developed in Python 3.7.3 and depends on NumPy for creating and manipulating arrays and Matplotlib for creating figures.
+PyGAD is developed in Python 3.7.3, and depends on NumPy for creation and and manipulation of arrays, as well as Matplotlib for creation of figures.
 The exact NumPy version used in developing PyGAD is 1.16.4.
 For Matplotlib, the version is 3.1.0.

-To get started with PyGAD, please read the documentation at [Read The Docs](https://pygad.readthedocs.io/) https://pygad.readthedocs.io.
+To get started with PyGAD, please [read the documentation at Read The Docs](https://pygad.readthedocs.io/) (https://pygad.readthedocs.io).

 # PyGAD Source Code

-The source code of the PyGAD' modules is found in the following GitHub projects:
+PyGAD's module source is found in the following GitHub projects:

 - [pygad](https://github.com/ahmedfgad/GeneticAlgorithmPython): (https://github.com/ahmedfgad/GeneticAlgorithmPython)
 - [pygad.nn](https://github.com/ahmedfgad/NumPyANN): https://github.com/ahmedfgad/NumPyANN